joschaholzhaeuer/localhost-style/README.md

 2. Create a folder for each category (e.g. `MAMP/sites/workspace` and `MAMP/sites/personal`)
 3. Rename `index-workspace.php` to `index.php` and copy it once into every folder you created
 4. Open each `index.php` and apply the `active`-class to the current folder/category
+5. Open `index.php` in the root directory and change the redirect link to the folder/category of your choice
-5. Change and add links to the sidebar as you like
+6. Change and add links to the sidebar as you like

 ## Notes